gabrielfern/my_ip_bot/README.md

-Using the telegram bot api for retrieve your ip address, everytime it had changed, being able to know your external ip address through a simple telegram chat
+Using the telegram bot api for retrieve your ip address, everytime it had changed, being able to know your external ip address through a simple telegram chat (useful for deal with dynamic ip allocation links)

 # apis used here